devsecops/bootcamp/Week-1/FAQ.md

 ## Q: How do you get buy-in from traditional business units so that the practices taught by DevSecOps can be implemented?

 ## Q: What are common mistakes programmers make that make their applications less secure?

+## Q: How can DevSecOps practices be effectively integrated into GitHub workflows to enhance security in software development?